kevinta893/drawphone/README.md

 3. Run `npm install`, then `npm start` to launch the server
 4. Go to `localhost:3000` in your browser

+#### Setting up HTTPS

+This step is optional for development.

+1. Create a certificate and private key files and place them in the `bin` folder
+2. Name these files `server.crt` and `server.key` respectively

+You may want to generate a certificate using [Certbot](https://certbot.eff.org/) from Let's Encrypt.

 #### Tips

 -   To change the default port, set the `PORT` environment variable